 }

-Not only does this format contain the package names, but also Package URLs, license information, and a host of other things such as files Syft identified associated with a package.
+Not only does this format contain the package names, but also Package URLs, license information, and a host of additional metadata, such as, the location of associated files Syft identified within the package.

-Similarly, if the SBOM is required in CycloneDX format, use that format option.
-Syft supports CycloneDX XML (cyclonedx-xml) and JSON (cyclonedx-json).
-For CycloneDX XML:
+Similarly, if you need to generate an SBOM in CycloneDX format use a CycloneDX format option.
+Syft supports CycloneDX XML (cyclonedx-xml

 syft <source> -o cyclonedx-xml